DataDog/hiring-engineers/answers.md

 ---

 # Collecting APM Data
-I'm afraid I have to admit defeat on this section.
+Hands Up, I'm afraid I'll have to admit defeat on this section.

-I had considerable issues getting things to install/run and tried Google as best as I could, but at this stage, I'd be looking to utilise internal knowledge base articles if there is one, internal communication channels or a mentor/senior member of the team.
+I had considerable issues getting things to install/run on my vagrant box and tried Google for hours to try to resolve the issues, but at this stage, I'd be looking to utilise internal knowledge base articles if there are any, internal communication channels or a mentor/senior member of the team to assist me further this one.

  I'm not above asking for help and not only enjoy helping others with my knowledge, but I also enjoy when others share their knowledge with me.
 </br>